Check out the second and third parts of this series–Part 2: Learning Board and Part 3: Letter Activities.

 First, I already described above how easy our Calendar made our movie days.
 Seriously, it was a life saver.

 Second, my boys are aware of all the plans/events/activities coming up and never feel like something is being sprung on them.
 My oldest struggled with this for a while and didn’t respond well to spontaneous outings.
 But these were only spontaneous to him, of course, as I’d known long in advance when our extended-family gatherings were happening, and that sort of thing.
-But now that he knows the entire month’s worth of events and reviews them daily, so he knows what to expect and when.
+But now that he knows the entire month’s worth of events and reviews them daily, he knows what to expect and when.

 Third, it gives our day that structure and routine that my boys so desperately needed.
 We usually do our Calendar Time first thing in the morning after we eat breakfast and get dressed, so we start our day together and by setting up expectations of what’s going on that day and what’s coming up later.
 And then we are ready for the rest of the day!